Translator Lily (center) and her father at the book launch of The Silk Road - Photo: QT

 In addition to inheriting opportunities to access knowledge and transform it into translated products, Lily soon participated in activities to popularize books to rural readers, including using financial resources from book translation to build rural classroom libraries and participating in giving lucky money to books during Tet to create social awareness about the importance of books, as Lily herself benefited.

-So how should children born into families without a foundation of specialized knowledge and whose parents have been starved of books since childhood be supported?
+So how should children born into families without a foundation of professional knowledge and whose parents have been starved of books since childhood be supported?

-Tens of millions of children growing up in rural areas from the 1970s to the present lacked access to books and educational opportunities from their families.
-In preschool, primary and secondary school, students were not allowed to read or listen to books, so when they grew up, these citizens did not understand the value of books in their spiritual life, the accumulation of knowledge, life skills and values, confidence in communication, problem solving, etc.
+Tens of millions of children growing up in rural areas from the 1970s to the present lack access to books and educational opportunities from their families.
+In preschool, primary and secondary school, students are not allowed to read or listen to books, so when they grow up, these citizens do not understand the value of books in their spiritual life, the accumulation of knowledge, skills and life values, confidence in communication, problem-solving, etc.

 Worse still, most of them do not care about books and do not help their children read.
 Intergenerational intellectual poverty continues, and individuals and societies do not have the intellectual transformation that promotes social progress.